-This year's Eurovision Song Contest was canceled, but there is an American movie about the Eurovision Song Contest filled with some questionable accents.
+This year's Eurovision Song Contest was cancelled, but there is an American movie about the Eurovision Song Contest filled with some questionable accents.
 It's 2020.
 We take what we can get.
 Eurovision Song Contest: The Story of Fire Saga (out June 26 on Netflix) stars Rachel McAdams and Will Ferrell as an Icelandic musical duo called Fire Saga, who get to represent their country in the beloved competition.
 While Ferrell's goofy singing voice is probably pretty recognizable when you hear it, McAdams is a more surprising choice for this film.
 But, McAdams actually does sing in Eurovision Song Contest.
 Just not by herself.

 To achieve the voice of Fire Saga's Sigrit, McAdams' voice was combined with that of Swedish singer Molly Sandén.
 There are 12 original songs in The Story of Fire Saga, and according to the film's production notes, McAdams sings one of them entirely herself and sings the intro of several others before her voice is combined with Sandén's for the rest of the performance.

 A video was released for the song "Volcano Man" prior to the movie's debut, and in an interview with Original Cin, McAdams gave credit to Sandén.
 But, it actually is Ferrell singing on the track himself.
 "It was just so cheesy and so fun and so campy," McAdams told the BBC of the song.
 "And then to hear Will sing it in his wonderful Will way just made it so much better."